DXPortugal/IoTLabs/content/lab-3-5-node-red-on-rpi3.md

 # Lab 3.5: Node-RED on your Raspberry Pi

 ### What you will do
 Learn basics around Node-RED and the visual editor.
 This will allow you to start designing your flows and take advantage of Node-RED.
-You will run Node-RED in your local machine and create your firs flow.
+You will run Node-RED in your local machine and create your first flow.

 ### What you will learn
 In this article, you will learn: